jeremyButtler/bioTools/README.md

      make a OS portable replacement that is more geared to projects like bioTools (many programs referencing
      same set of libraries)
-2. finish debugging ajdMap (side project)
-   - not quite working, some reads get a few extra cigar entries (think due to softmasked end)
-3. add in hirschberg/myers miller (personal project)
+2. add in hirschberg/myers miller (personal project)
    - need to modify hirsch from alnSeq for new style and OS portablility.
 So, conversion project, with a bith of thought.
-4. add using_this_code guides (using in C code) for programs and libraries
+3. add using_this_code guides (using in C code) for programs and libraries
    - less likely to happen, lot of work for shoddy guides
-6. give samBin some attention (never conveted)
-7. add in multi-reference support for samToAln and cigToEqx
+4. add in multi-reference support for samToAln and cigToEqx

 # Thanks